ute/custom-numbered-blocks/README.md

   if I will have time to dig into this in the nearer future.
 - Cross-reference labels that are interpretable for Quarto, such as labels starting with `thm-` or `fig-`, cannot be used with this extension, since they will be processed by Quarto.
 This results in unexpected output, see [this issue by gyu-eun-lee](https://github.com/ute/custom-numbered-blocks/issues/8).

-## Workarounds
+## Workarounds and precautions to avoid clashes with other extensions
+- If you use [parse-latex](https://github.com/tarleb/parse-latex), make sure that custom-numbered-blocks comes first in the filter pipeline to process LaTeX references (`\ref`).
-- Headers within custom numbered blocks will mess up indentation of paragraphs following that block.
+- Further headers within custom numbered blocks will mess up indentation of paragraphs following that block.
 To avoid that, include headers in a div, for example
   ```markdown
   ::: {.myblock}
   ### heading of my custom block